jleath/Gitlet/hw1/spec/hw1.md

 The output above tells us that we are still on the ag/lab1 branch.
 You do not want to be on this branch, otherwise, you will be submitting your hw1 solution to the lab1 autograder and it will get confused and sad.

-To switch branches, use the `git checkout master` command, and verify that you've switched branches below:
+To switch branches, use the `git checkout master` command, and verify that you've switched branches as shown below:

     $ git checkout master
     $ git branch
         ag/lab1
         * master

 Now make sure you have the latest copy of the skeleton files with by using `git pull skeleton master`.
+Since you already have a copy of the repository you're pulling, this will cause a merge (as described in the lab guide).
+A text editor will automatically open asking you to provide a message on why you are merging.

+Depending on what computer you're using, you will possibly yourself in one of two obtuse text editors:
+  - vim
+  - emacs

+Both of these editors are designed with the power user in mind, with no regard for those stumbling into them by accident.
+Unfortunately, git will likely default to one of these text editors, meaning that the simple act of providing a merge message may cause you considerable consternation.
+Don't worry, this is normal!
+One of the goals of 61B is to teach you to handle these sorts of humps.
+Indeed, one of the goals of using git this semester was to have you hit these common hurdles now in a friendly pedagogical environment instead of the terrifying real world.
+However, this also means we're going to suffer sometimes, particularly at this early point in the semester. **Don't panic!**

+See [this link](http://stackoverflow.com/questions/11828270/how-to-exit-the-vim-editor) if you are stuck in vim, and type something and then press ctrl-x then ctrl-s to save, then ctrl-x then ctrl-c to exit.

-You should see a hw1 directory appear with files that match [the skeleton repostiory](https://github.com/Berkeley-CS61B/skeleton).
+Once you've successfully merged, you should see a hw1 directory appear with files that match [the skeleton repostiory](https://github.com/Berkeley-CS61B/skeleton/tree/master/hw1).

 If you get some sort of error, STOP and either figure it out by working through the git guide or seek help.
 You'll potentially save yourself a lot of trouble this way.

 <a name="planet"></a> The Planet Class and its Constructor
 ----------------

 You'll start by creating a Planet class.
 In your favorite text editor, open up a file called `Planet.java`.
 If you haven't picked a text editor, I recommend [Sublime Text](http://www.sublimetext.com/).
-Remember that your .java files should have the same name as the class at it contains.
+Remember that your .java files should have the same name as the class it contains.

 All planets will have 6 values stored as instance variables.
 Those are:
 - Its current x position (x)